 The closer you are to someone, the more you can spend on a gift for them.
 Swann says increments of $25 should be added the stronger your relationship is.
 "A great amount for your coworkers is $20 to $25.
 Just go to $50 as you get to know the person a little bit more," she says.
 If you're a friend or family member, that's when you can spend $100 or more.

 Swann uses the onion, with its many layers, as a metaphor to gauge closeness in relation to gift-giving.
-For friends who are on the outer layers of the onion, like coworkers or acquaintances, Swann says it's perfectly fine to just send a congratulatory message or even comment on the social media announcement post.
+For friends who are on the outer layers of the onion, like coworkers or acquaintances, it's perfectly fine to just send a congratulatory message or even comment on the social media announcement post.
 The closer you are to the couple and the closer you peel off those metaphorical layers, the more investment you could put into a gift.
 "For example, a family member or a close friend should make an effort to send a gift.
-If it’s a coworker or an acquaintance, then that’s where you can go far as an emoji thumbs up or even a card should you choose to do so," says Swann.
+If it’s a coworker or an acquaintance, then that’s where you can go for an emoji thumbs up or even a card should you choose to do so," says Swann.

 Wedding Gift Ideas for Elopers

-Go the Classic Route
+Go the classic route

 "For couples who do not have a registry, my recommendation is to give them a gift of money for three different reasons," says Swann.
 "One, it’s the only gift that you know for sure is going to be accepted and used.
-Two, there is a study that was done by Zelle that says 84% of couples prefer to receive money as opposed to a physical gift.
-And three, the gift of money was reserved for a variety of cultures but now it’s becoming more commonplace to send money and it’s absolutely acceptable to do so."
+Two, there is a study that was done by Zelle that says 84 percent of couples prefer to receive money as opposed to a physical gift.
+And three, the gift of money was reserved for a variety of cultures, but now it’s becoming more commonplace to send money, and it’s absolutely acceptable to do so."
 No matter the reason they've eloped, cash gifts are always appreciated and are a great fall-back if you aren't sure what to get.